WRSP 510 Biblical Foundations of Worship

 After reading the Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-Throughout the course, the student will participate in Class Discussions.
+Discussions are collaborative learning experiences.
+Therefore, throughout the course, the student will participate in class-wide Discussions.
 The student will post a thread of 250–300 words discussing various assigned topics related to biblical worship, and then post replies to the threads of at least 2 classmates with 150–200 words each.
-The student's thread should include at least one biblical reference.
-No title page is required.
+The student’s thread should include at least one biblical reference.

-The student will complete two worksheets challenging him/her to summarize, articulate, and apply what he/she has learned in the course.
+The student will complete three worksheets challenging him/her to summarize, articulate, and apply what he/she has learned in the course.
+The assignments are as follows:

 Book Reflection Assignments (2)

-The students will read Scripture’s Knowing, by Dru Johnson, and You Are What You Love, by James K. A. Smith, and complete a Reflection assignment for each.
-The Reflection assignment will consist of a summary-reflection-application engagement for each chapter.
+The students will read Scripture’s Knowing, by Dru Johnson, and You Are What You Love, by James K. A. Smith, and complete a reflection for each.
+Each Book Reflection Assignment will consist of a summary-reflection-application engagement for each chapter.

 Capstone Research Project Assignment